avaframe/AvaFrame/docs/DFAnumerics.rst

 Mesh to particle
 """"""""""""""""""

-On a 2D rectilinear mesh, scalar and vector fields defined on mesh vertex and center can be evaluated anywhere within the mesh using a bilinear interpolation between mesh vertices.
+On a 2D rectilinear mesh, scalar and vector fields defined at cell centers can be evaluated anywhere within the mesh using a bilinear interpolation between mesh cell centers.
 Evaluating a vector field simply consists in evaluating the three components as scalar fields.

 The bilinear interpolation consists in successive linear interpolations